Killthebug/Bika-Lims-Wiki/GSoC-·-Inventory-Management-Module.md

 > Use some of the popular statistical stock taking formulas & methods, e.g. Random selection, ABS & VED analysis etc.

 ####h) Inventory reports

 Most of all Bika Inventory management offers real-time inventory data of inventory stock levels, keeping track of where inventory items are and how much of it is available.

-Most of all Bika Inventory management offers real-time inventory data of inventory stock levels, keeping track of where inventory items are and how much of it is available.